lunarphp/lunar/docs/core/upgrading.md

 ## Support Policy

-Lunar currently provides bug fixes and security updates for only the latest minor release, e.g. `0.3`.
+Lunar currently provides bug fixes and security updates for only the latest minor release, e.g. `0.2`.

-## 0.3

-### High Impact

-#### Support for Laravel 8 removed

-To install Lunar 0.3 you will need to be on at least Laravel 9.
-0.3 introduces support for Laravel 10.

-### Low Impact

-#### Changed Auth guard to use Laravel's default driver.

-This should not impact your project unless you have customised the admin hub authentication.

-#### Updated `db_date` function to return just the formmatted string.

-If you were using `db_date` helper function, you will now need to wrap it with `DB:RAW()`.

 ## 0.2